matthiaszimmermann/arc2server/README.md

 # arc2server
 rest server for arc2 rainfall data

+## repository moved to new location

+this rerpository is no longer actively maintained see [here](https://github.com/etherisc/arc2-server) for the current location of the maintained repository

 ## run the server

 the server may be run using the command line or docker